reillypascal/personalsite-ssg/pages/posts/2025/06/reverb-part-1.md

 ### JUCE Feedback Delay

 For our feedback, we prepare the delay line in the same way.
 As we previously discussed, our steps for each sample are as follows:
-- Mix the incoming signal (multiplied by a gain value) with the feedback signal (multiplied by a negative gain)
+- Mix the incoming signal (multiplied by a gain value) with the fed-back delay output (multiplied by a negative gain)
+  - Note that if this delay is not forming part of an allpass filter, it's more common to have the feedback gain be positive.
 - Write that signal to the delay line, to be fed back later
-- Output that same signal we just wrote to the delay line
+- Output that same signal (the one we wrote to the delay line)

 ```cpp
 float feedback = delayLine.popSample(channel) * -0.5 + channelData[sample] * 0.5;
 delayLine.pushSample(channel, feedback);
 channelData[sample] = feedback;
 ```

 ### JUCE Allpass

-For the allpass, we:
+Finally, for the allpass, we:
 - Get the delay output.
 - Get the feedback signal by multiplying that output by a negative gain.
 - Get the input to the delay (labeled $v(n)$ in the block diagram) by adding the incoming signal and the feedback; push this into the delay.